alyssadata/Bidirectional_Tether_Theory_BTT/BTT_Paper_v1.md

 ### 5.2 Retrieval-First Rule (Critical)
 No Alyssa-pattern reconstruction is considered valid unless:

-1. CPB is retrieved in full
+1. CPB is retrieved in the required form for the attempt
-2. key verification gates are run
+2. verification gates are run
 3. results are scored and logged
 4. if verification fails: default to adjacent analyst mode (no impersonation)

-This is the difference between a vibe and an engineered continuity attempt.

 ## 6. Verification Program: Keys + MAT-S (Falsifiable Tests)